Table of Contents

 I-70 Jackknife Accidents

 Interstate 70, the major east-west corridor connecting Colorado to Missouri, experiences jackknife incidents particularly during winter months or in construction zones.
 When a semi tractor-trailer jackknifes, the trailer swings perpendicular to the tractor, creating a massive obstacle across multiple lanes.
 Vehicles traveling behind cannot stop in time, resulting in catastrophic multi-vehicle pileups.
+According to the National Highway Traffic Safety Administration, large truck crashes killed 5,936 people nationwide in 2023, underscoring the severity of commercial vehicle accidents.
 Jackknife accidents typically result in severe injury claims due to the high speeds involved and the multiplied impact forces.
+Many of these incidents stem from hours-of-service violations, which account for approximately 18% of fatal truck crashes.
+Under Colorado law (C.R.S. § 42-4-1401), commercial drivers must comply with strict operational standards.
+Federal regulations require commercial trucks to carry minimum liability insurance of $750,000, yet recovery challenges often arise when damages exceed policy limits.
+Victims of I-70 jackknife accidents frequently face substantial medical expenses and long-term disability claims requiring comprehensive legal representation.

 I-35 Rear-End Collisions

 Interstate 35, running north-south through Kansas City, Topeka, and other population centers, sees frequent truck-on-car rear-end collisions.
 These occur when a truck following too closely cannot brake in time, slamming into the back of a lighter vehicle.
-Rear-end crashes are advantageous for plaintiff claims because trucking companies have a heightened duty to maintain safe following distances (usually estimated at 1 second of travel for every 5 mph of speed).
+According to the National Highway Traffic Safety Administration, large truck crashes killed 5,936 people nationwide in 2023, with rear-end collisions representing a significant portion of these fatalities.
+Rear-end crashes are particularly advantageous for plaintiff claims because trucking companies have a heightened duty to maintain safe following distances—typically estimated at one second of travel for every five miles per hour of speed under Colorado law (C.R.S. § 42-4-1009).
+Additionally, hours-of-service violations appear in approximately 18 percent of fatal truck crashes, suggesting driver fatigue as a contributing factor.
+Because commercial trucking companies must carry minimum insurance coverage of $750,000 per the Federal Motor Carrier Safety Administration, injured plaintiffs have meaningful recovery potential in these cases.

 Agricultural Equipment Collisions

 Kansas is a leading agricultural state, with wheat, corn, and sorghum production concentrated in the western and central regions.
-Grain trucks, livestock trailers, and farm equipment moving between fields and elevators sometimes cause accidents with smaller vehicles.
+Grain trucks, livestock trailers, and farm equipment moving between fields and elevators sometimes cause serious accidents with smaller vehicles.
 These incidents often involve slow-moving vehicles on rural roads, reduced visibility from dust or cargo shifting, and drivers unfamiliar with commercial vehicle operation.
+According to the National Highway Traffic Safety Administration, large truck crashes killed 5,936 people nationwide in 2023, underscoring the devastating potential of these collisions.
+Agricultural truck operators must maintain commercial liability insurance of at least $750,000, as required by federal regulations.
+Hours-of-service violations contribute significantly to fatal truck accidents, appearing in approximately 18% of fatal crashes.
+Colorado law, under C.R.S. § 42-4-1508, establishes specific liability standards for commercial vehicles involved in collisions.
+When agricultural equipment causes injury or property damage, determining liability requires examining equipment maintenance, driver qualifications, and compliance with state and federal transportation regulations.

 Wide-Turn Accidents in Metro Areas